chris-stanton/BOILERPLATE-vanilla-animations/README.md

 ### Slide Menu

 ###### Slide Menu is a mobile friendly nav bar with slide out icon (slides in from left).
 Browser needs to support HTML5 and CSS3 elements.
+Slide menu is mobile friendly and follows HTML5, CSS3, ES6 and Flex Box standards.

 - *Desktop View*